adamgur/psychometric-dict-project/README.md

 # Psychometric Dictionary Project

 A vocabulary learning tool for psychometric exam preparation.
-This project has been migrated from using localStorage to using JSON files for data storage.
+This project has been updated to use localStorage for client-side data persistence.

 ## Features
 - English-to-Hebrew and Hebrew-to-English vocabulary practice
 - Two separate HTML apps: Hebrew and English
 - Users can edit the dictionary via the app UI
+- All changes are saved automatically to localStorage in your browser
-- All changes can be exported as JSON files
+- Changes can be exported as JSON files
+- Changes persist between sessions until you clear your browser data
 - Pure JavaScript frontends with React
 - FastAPI backend with Uvicorn
 - Ready to run locally